 In life nearly all equipments requires electrical energy for their operation.
 Therefore, in order to satisfy this requirements electrical installation should be well designed and applied with professionally knowledge.
 This emphasizes the impotance of the electrical engineers.
-My project is about electrical installation of a special school, and this project needs well knowledge about electrical installation and also researcing the present systems.
-This project consists the installation of lighting circuits, the installation of sockets, illumination with spots, fan and motor for central heating system, fire system, loudspeaker, tv and telephone systems.
+My project is about electrical installation of a center of inkibasyon, and this project needs well knowledge about electrical installation and also researcing the present systems.
+This project consists the installation of lighting circuits, the installation of sockets, illumination with spots, fan and motor for central heating system, fire system, tv,usp and telephone systems.
 For all of these, there are some regulations that has to be applied.
-All projects are drawn in AutoCAD 2000.
+All projects are drawn in AutoCAD 2004.